Bernard Coard: Education

-Registry of the Eastern Caribbean Supreme Court; Hon.
-Mr Justice Dunbar Cenac's late father, Francis (Kimby) Cenac and the late Flora Coard were biological children of the late Isabella Cenac (née Fletcher).
-Coard is also the nephew of the late Hon.
-Mr Justice Dennis Cenac, the last of Isabella Cenac's eight children.

 Coard was attending the Grenada Boys' Secondary School when he met Maurice Bishop, who was then attending Presentation Brothers' College.
 Coard and Bishop shared an interest in left-wing politics from an early age.
-They became friends and in 1962 they joined together to found the Grenada Assembly of Youth After Truth.
+They became friends and in 1962 they co-founded the Grenada Assembly of Youth After Truth.
 Twice per month, the two would lead political debates in St. George's Central Market Place.

-Coard moved to the United States, where he studied sociology and economics at Brandeis University and joined the Communist Party USA.
+Coard left Grenada for the United States, where he studied sociology and economics at Brandeis University and joined the Communist Party USA.
 In 1967, he moved to England and studied political economy at the University of Sussex.
-That year, he married his wife Phyllis while they were students in England, and Coard joined the Communist Party of Great Britain there.
+That year, he married his wife Phyllis while they were students in England, and Coard joined the Communist Party of Great Britain.